 - Stealth Parody: What Campbell hoped he would be, but he ran badly afoul of Poe's Law.

-- Suicide Is Painless: Despite a heartwarming letter from Wirtanen proving his innocence, Campbell accepts he still has nothing left to do with his life, and decides to hang for his crimes anyway.
+- Suicide Is Painless: Despite a letter from Wirtanen proving his innocence, Campbell accepts he still has nothing left to do with his life, and decides to hang himself anyways.

 - The Greatest Story Never Told: The premise of the book; Campbell, a deep-cover spy for the Allies, has been left with only his ruined reputation in New York City by the people he risked everything for.